Genetic assimilation: Relationship to adaptation

 Mathematical modeling suggests that under certain circumstances, natural selection favours the evolution of canalization that is designed to fail under extreme conditions.
 If the result of such a failure is favoured by natural selection, genetic assimilation occurs.
 In the 1960s, Waddington and his colleague the animal geneticist J. M. Rendel argued for the importance of genetic assimilation in natural adaptation, as a means of providing new and potentially beneficial variation to populations under stress, enabling them to evolve rapidly.
 Their contemporary George C. Williams argued that genetic assimilation proceeds at the cost of a loss of previously adaptive developmental plasticity, and therefore should be seen as resulting in a net loss rather than gain of complexity, making it in his view uninteresting from the perspective of the constructive process of adaptation.
 However, the preceding phenotypic plasticity need not be adaptive, but simply represent a breakdown of canalization.

+A 2023 transcriptomic analysis revealed that genetic assimilation in environmental adaptations is rare.